wangdchao/mygit/readme.txt

 <<<<<<< HEAD
 Create a new branch is quick and simple simple.
 =======
-Create a new branch is quick AND simple.
+Create a new branch is quick AND.
 >>>>>>> feature1